Siddharth-Phogat/Countdown-Timer/README.md

 # ⏳ Countdown Timer

 A simple and responsive countdown timer built using **HTML**, **CSS**, and **Vanilla JavaScript**.
-Users can input a time (in minutes), and control the timer with Start, Pause, Stop, and Reset buttons.
+Users can input a time, and control the timer with Start, Pause, Stop, and Reset buttons.
 It also features a progress bar and light/dark theme toggle.

 ---